robert-chiniquy/kami.github.com/_source/_posts/2013-06-20-work-visa-and-moving-from-the-us-back-to-your-home-country.md

 ### Disclaimer

-First I want to add that I'm going to talk about my specific case and people who hold H1B visa and the same things might not apply to other type of visas valid for work.
+First I want to add that I'm going to talk about my specific case and people who hold H1B visa.
+The same things might not apply to other type of visas valid for work.

-**Second of all, I'm not a lawyer nor a tax advisor so please, if you are not sure about something, do your own research and consult your lawyer and / or tax advisor before doing something based just on this blog post.**
+**Second of all, I'm not a lawyer nor a tax adviser so please, if you are not sure about something, do your own research and consult your lawyer and / or tax adviser before doing something based just on this blog post.**

 ### Why move outside of the US in the first place?